inveniosoftware/training/12-managing-access/README.md

 ## Step 1 - Allow for access only from the owner

 ### Use case:
-Restrict the access to read, edit and delete action for the record only to it's owner.
+Restrict the access to read, edit and delete action for the record only to its owner.

-1. We implement permission factory.
+1. We implement the permission factory.
 The permission requires a need to be fulfilled by a user for a record.
 In this case we remember that:

 ```json
     "owner": {